yaksher/discord_telegram_mirror_bot/README.md

 - Install the Rust compiler.
 - Clone the repo.
 - Modify the `const DISCORD_IMAGE_CHANNEL: d::ChannelId = d::ChannelId::new(1267352463158153216);` line in `main.rs` to be a channel your bot has access to and isn't used for anything else (this'll be made a config parameter at some point).

+  (It's not a problem for the bot if it's used it for something else, but the bot will spam it with telegram profile pictures.)
 - Create a Discord bot and a Telegram bot.
 - Create a `.env` file and add `DISCORD_TOKEN="<discord bot token>"` and `TELOXIDE_TOKEN="<telegram bot token>"` lines to it.
 You probably also want `RUST_LOG=info,tracing::span=off,serenity::gateway::shard=off` in there.
 - [Optional] Create a `config.toml` file, then add